Evolving Programmatic Skill Networks

 PSN masters the tech tree faster and more reliably

-Tech tree mastery on GPT-5-mini: PSN reaches diamond pickaxe in 32±10 iter; Voyager 2/6.
+Tech tree mastery on GPT-5-mini: PSN reaches the diamond pickaxe in 32±10 iterations across 6/6 runs; Voyager 2/6.

 Explore a learned skill network